Mantis: Lightweight Foundation Model for Time Series Classification: Experimental Setup

-\begin{itemize} \item \textit{MOMENT:} We use the MOMENT-large model (\texttt{d\_model}=1024), which pre-trained weights can be found on the corresponding \href{https://huggingface.co/AutonLab/MOMENT-1-large}{HuggingFace} repository.
+In Table \ref{tab:model-sizes}, one can found the number of parameters for each foundation model under consideration.
+If relevant, the table show the number of parameters before and after pruning using the layer-by-layer approach (more details on the optimal intermediate layer for each model can be found in Section \ref{App:Layer-by-layer}).
+Below, we give more implementation details on the baselines. \begin{itemize}[itemsep=0.5pt, topsep=0.5pt] \item \textit{Catch22.} We use the official python implementation \texttt{pycatch22==0.4.5}. \item \textit{NuTime.} We use the pre-trained weights provided by the authors in their \href{https://github.com/chenguolin/NuTime/blob/main/ckpt/checkpoint_bias9.pth}{GitHub} repository, while fixing the hyperparameters of the architecture according to \href{https://github.com/chenguolin/NuTime/blob/main/configs/demo_ft_epilepsy.json}{this} configuration file.
+In contrast to the original implementation, we do not use their adapter (described in Section 3.4 of their paper) but process all channels independently as for Mantis and MOMENT.
+This allows us to use NuTime in the zero-shot feature extraction setting as their adapter has to be fine-tuned. \item \textit{TabPFN.} We use the default version of \texttt{TabPFNClassifier} from \texttt{tabpfn==2.2.1}.
+As TabPFN does not support more than 10 classes, we use the \texttt{ManyClassClassifier} wrapper from TabPFN Extensions \citep{ye2025tabpfnextensions}. \item \textit{TabICL.} We use the official implementation with default parameters from \texttt{tabicl==0.1.3}. \item \textit{MOMENT:} We use the MOMENT-large model (\texttt{d\_model}=1024), which pre-trained weights can be found on the corresponding \href{https://huggingface.co/AutonLab/MOMENT-1-large}{HuggingFace} repository.
 To handle the multi-channel setup, we process every channel independently and concatenate all the embeddings before passing them to the classification head.
 In the paper, they have considered datasets with a sequence length $\leq 512$ and use zero-padding to fix the input size to 512.
 At the same time, we have also tried to interpolate sequences to 512 instead, and it did not affect the performance of MOMENT.
-Thus, we have decided to stick to the latter option as it allows us to evaluate MOMENT for any sequence length. \item \textit{GPT4TS:} We use the \href{https://github.com/DAMO-DI-ML/NeurIPS2023-One-Fits-All}{code} provided by the authors.
-As a backbone, the model uses 6 layers from the pre-trained GPT2, which checkpoint can be found on \href{https://huggingface.co/openai-community/gpt2}{HuggingFace}.
-Channels are processed simultaneously as a part of their tokenizer.
-Stride and patch size are fixed to 8. \item \textit{NuTime.} We use the pre-trained weights provided by the authors in their \href{https://github.com/chenguolin/NuTime/blob/main/ckpt/checkpoint_bias9.pth}{GitHub} repository, while fixing the hyperparameters of the architecture according to \href{https://github.com/chenguolin/NuTime/blob/main/configs/demo_ft_epilepsy.json}{this} configuration file.
-In contrast to the original implementation, we do not use their adapter (described in Section 3.4 of their paper) but process all channels independently as for Mantis and MOMENT.
-This allows us to use NuTime in the zero-shot feature extraction setting as their adapter has to be fine-tuned. \item \textit{UniTS.} We use the implementation and the checkpoint provided the authors at their \href{https://github.com/mims-harvard/UniTS}{GitHub} repository.
-Similarly to Mantis, MOMENT and NuTime, channels are processed independently.
-Stride and patch size are set to 16.
-Dimension of the model is 64. \end{itemize}
+Thus, we have decided to stick to the latter option as it allows us to evaluate MOMENT for any sequence length. \item \textit{TiRex.} We use the official implementation with default parameters from \texttt{tirex-ts==1.1.1}. \item \textit{Chronos2.} We use the official implementation with default parameters from \texttt{chronos-forecasting==2.0.0}. \item \textit{TiViT-H} and \textit{TiConvNext}.
+We use the official implementation available at \href{https://github.com/ExplainableML/TiViT/tree/main}{GitHub}.
+For CLIP ViT-H, we use \href{https://huggingface.co/laion/CLIP-ViT-H-14-laion2B-s32B-b79K}{this checkpoint}, while CLIP ConvNext's checkpoint can be found \href{https://huggingface.co/laion/CLIP-convnext_xxlarge-laion2B-s34B-b82K-augreg}{here} \citep{wolf2020transformers, radford2021CLIP, ilharco2021openclip, liu2022convnext, schuhmann2022laionb}. \end{itemize}